OpenEnergyPlatform/academy/docs/courses/09_peer_review.md

 You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/189](https://github.com/OpenEnergyPlatform/academy/issues/189)

+!!! note

+    The Open Peer Review on the OEP is under current development!

 ## For whom is this training and what can you learn?